Eat more fiber. You've probably heard it before. But do you know why fiber is so good for your health?

 - Nuts and seeds

 Refined or processed foods — such as canned fruits and vegetables, pulp-free juices, white breads and pastas, and non-whole-grain cereals — are lower in fiber.
 The grain-refining process removes the outer coat (bran) from the grain, which lowers its fiber content.
-Enriched foods have some of the B vitamins and iron back after processing, but not the fiber.
+Enriched foods have some of the B vitamins and iron added back after processing, but not the fiber.

 Fiber supplements and fortified foods